There are animal products in wine, unfortunately.

 The good news for you guys is that a lot of wine-makers are dropping the use of animal-derived fining agents and are now starting to only use something called ‘bentonite’ – bentonite is a clay-based mineral, that has no animal product links at all!

-- Wines that are unfined and unfiltered are suitable for vegans.
+- Wines that are unfined are suitable for vegans.

 - Wine labels don’t have to explicitly say whether or not they’ve used animal products.